 According with USEPA8, a collection efficiency for energy recovery between 75% and 85% sounds reasonable "because each cubic foot of gas will have a monetary value to the owner/operator".
-As EILGP's only source of income are the CERs revenues from the destruction of methane, it can be assumed that for this project, the value of the each cubic feet of gas captured will also have a monetary value to the owner of the project.
-Adopting the range presented above, a conservative value of 75% of collection efficiency was used to estimate the amount of emission reductions.
-So, $LFG{flare, y}$ is equal to 75% of total landfill gas emitted to the atmosphere at the baseline:
+A conservative value of 65% of collection efficiency was adopted for EILGP..
+So, $LFG{flare, y}$ is equal to 65% of total landfill gas emitted to the atmosphere at the baseline: